securitytxt/security-txt/draft-foudil-securitytxt.md

 This directive allows you to link to a page where security researchers are recognized for their reports.
-The page being linked to SHOULD list individuals or companies that disclosed security vulnerabilities and worked with you to remediate the issue.
+The page being linked to SHOULD list individuals or organizations that reported security vulnerabilities and worked with you to remediate the issue.
+Organizations SHOULD be careful to limit the vulnerability information being published in order to prevent future attacks.

 Example: